 The Sustainability, Utilities and Engineering Department delivers projects behind the scenes to support the University in reducing its environmental impact and increasing energy efficiency.
 We also work closely with staff and students to share best practice, support behaviour change and strategies, and hear what you need to support UEA's Sustainable Ways.

-Each member below is full time and can be contacted by email: firstname.lastname@example.org
+Each team member below works full time, except the Building Services Engineer and the Sustainable Laboratories Manager, and can be contacted by email at: firstname.lastname@example.org